The3DP/The3DP/README.md

 Please contact d73928430@gmail.com for anything!
 Happy Coding!
 ##
->* Data tested on average speed, upating, and bug fixing.
+>Data tested on average speed, upating, and bug fixing.
 ##
 New updates!

 * Templates for all my repositories have sucessfully been added!

-* All repositories also include sign-offs, and will show what coder does what, etc.
+* All repositories also include sign-offs, and will show what coder did what, etc.